Genomic testing directly from Know Error swabs, no additional specimen collection required.

 Guidelines for 2019 suggest that physicians test their prostate cancer patients for germline mutations in BRCA and several other genes.
-The guidelines call for testing all patients with Gleason score (GS) 8, 9, 10 or metastatic (METS) disease (regardless of family history); and patients with Gleason score 6 or 7 with strong family history of cancer.1 Findings from recent publications2 concluded that prostate cancer patients with these mutations may have more aggressive cancer, or develop 2nd primary cancers.
-And those patients with metastatic disease may be candidates for PARP inhibitors if mutations are present.
+The guidelines call for testing all patients with Gleason score (GS) 8, 9, 10 or metastatic (METS) disease (regardless of family history); and patients with Gleason score 6 or 7 with strong family history of cancer.1 Findings from recent publications2 concluded that prostate cancer patients with these mutations may have more aggressive cancer.

 Prostate cancer patients with BRCA mutations…